kt3k/remarker/README.md

 $ ./node_modules/.bin/remarker
 ```

-This starts a local server at port 6275 (this is configurable) and you can see your slide at [http://localhost:6275/](http://localhost:6275/).
+This starts a local server at port 6275 (this is configurable) and you can see your slides at [http://localhost:6275/](http://localhost:6275/).

 See remark's [slide](https://remarkjs.com/) and [documentation](https://github.com/gnab/remark#remark) for more details about its syntax, features etc.

 ## Build slides

-You can build your slide as static page as `remarker build` command.
+You can build your slides as static page as `remarker build` command.

 ```console
 $ ./node_modules/.bin/remarker build
 ```

-This builds your slide as html page under `build/` directory.
+This builds your slides as html page under `build/` directory.
 The output directory is configurable.
 See the below for details.

 # Configuration